Keloid / Hypertrophic / Atrophic

 - Laser genesis is non-invasive, non-ablative treatment that reduces the redness associated with the scars.
 Usually done before steroid injections.

-- Surgery is an option where the scar is well formed and resistant to steroid injection or affect a large area of skin.
+- Surgery is an option where the scar is well-formed and resistant to steroid injection or affects a large area of skin.
 To prevent recurrence of keloid or hypertrophic scars, after excision, silicone sheets, scar gel are used and regular weekly injections of steroid are done.

 How You Can Prevent Keloid or Hypertrophic Scars?

 - If you discover that you have a tendency for keloid scar after the occurrence of first keloid scar, avoid any deliberate injuries to the skin such as ear lobe piercings and tattoos.
 If you are seeking aesthetic or surgical procedures that involve trauma to the skin you must form the doctor of tendency for keloid scar